rkotze/rkotze.github.io/_drafts/2019-10-10-deploy-vs-code-extension-from-azure-pipeline.md

 ![vs-code-release](https://user-images.githubusercontent.com/10452163/66151454-418a6e80-e60f-11e9-99a4-621c67d20c8c.jpg)
 _Build a release pipeline to VS Code marketplace_

 This article assumes you have built a `.vsix` artifact from am Azure DevOps pipeline.
 If not, I will be posting fairly soon on how to make a build pipeline for your VS Code extension.
-I wanted to keep these posts about Azure pipeline focus on small specific tasks.
+I wanted to keep these posts about Azure pipeline separate, to focus on small specific tasks.

 ### Deploy to VS Code marketplace

 We will create a "release" to deploy the built artifact to the marketplace.
-The YAML example at the end of the steps is illustrative for the commands needed to release the artifact via Azure DevOps pipeline.
+The YAML example at the end of the steps illustrates the commands needed to release the artifact via Azure DevOps pipeline.

 ![Azure release pipeline UI screenshot](https://user-images.githubusercontent.com/10452163/66149404-f1111200-e60a-11e9-860e-d6531bc2bd3b.png)
 _Azure release pipeline UI showing areas covered in these steps_